williamshen-nz/relational_ndf/README.md

 The NeRF datasets are written in the [instant-ngp](https://github.com/NVlabs/instant-ngp/) `transforms.json` format.
 As a result, they are immediately compatible with [instant-ngp](https://github.com/NVlabs/instant-ngp/) and [nerfstudio](https://github.com/nerfstudio-project/nerfstudio/).

-For nerfstudio, you can use either the `nerfstudio-data` or `instant-ngp` data parser.
+For nerfstudio, you can use either the `nerfstudio-data` data parser.
+You will need to disable camera pose optimization, centering the poses, etc.

 We automatically compute the center of attention and a scale so the transforms are within the unit cube.
 You may need to find tune the scale further based on your NeRF implementation.

+Note: the camera poses are in z-up convention, which matches nerfstudio.

 ### Dataset Structure
 We create the following dataset for each trial in the `evaluate_relations_multi_ndf.py` script: